ml4sts/ml4sts.github.io/README.md

 This is our lab website, built with Sphinx!
 Based on [Chris Holdgraf's](https://github.com/choldgraf/choldgraf.github.io)

+## Simple additions/edits

+1. Use a codespace
+2. when it fully loads look for `Code Tours` in the bottom left and choose the one that matches your needs
+3. commit to a branch and make a pull request.

+## Complex additions

 The easiest way to build the website is to use `nox`, which handles all of the environment generation automatically.
 To do so, follow these steps: